SakethGorre/interview_questions_new/prepare_for_interview.md

 ## How to prepare for DevOps/SRE/Production Engineer interviews?

-Note: the following is opinionated.
+Note: the following is opinionated

 ### Skills you should have